0xPolygonMiden/miden-base/bin/proving-service/README.md

 # Miden proving service

 A service for generating Miden proofs on-demand.
 The binary enables spawning workers and a proxy for Miden's remote proving service.
-It currently supports proving individual transactions, transaction batches and blocks.
+It currently supports proving individual transactions, transaction batches, and blocks.

 The worker is a gRPC service that can receive transaction witnesses or proposed batches and returns the proof.
 It can only handle one request at a time and returns an error if it is already in use.